tmick0/sourceknight/README.md

 You can now install `sourceknight` from pypi: `pip install sourceknight`.

-Alternatively, compile and instal from source: `pip install .`.
+Alternatively, compile and install from source: `pip install .`.

 ## Defining a project